Career Development Grants Application Instructions

 Grants provide support for coursework toward degree programs other than a doctorate or for specialized training in technical or professional fields.

-Applications for AAUW Career Development Grants are open August 1–December 15
+Applications for AAUW Career Development Grants are open August 1–November 15

 Deadline for online submission of application and supporting documents.

-Notification of decisions e-mailed to applicants.
-When April 15 falls on a weekend, notifications will be emailed on the next business day.
+Notification of decisions emailed to applicants.
 AAUW is not able to honor requests for earlier notification.

 Career Development Grants are open to women who

 - are U.S. citizens or permanent residents;

 - hold an earned (not honorary) bachelor’s degree;

 - received their bachelor’s degree on or before June 30, 2014;

 - do not hold an earned (not honorary) graduate or professional degree;